Administrative Policies and Guidelines Governing the Accreditation of Foreign Representatives

 - assist diplomatic missions and international organizations in the management of compliance with Canadian laws, regulations and policies; and

 - connect diplomatic missions and international organizations to other relevant resources.

 For the purpose of this policy, the following expressions have the following meaning:

-2.1 “Acceptance” refers to the counterfoil issued by DFAIT’s Office of Protocol in the passport of a foreign representative and accredited family members as proof of accreditation.
+2.1 “Acceptance” refers to the counterfoil issued by DFATD’s Office of Protocol in the passport of a foreign representative and accredited family members as proof of accreditation.

 2.2 “Foreign Representatives”, refer to persons on bilateral and multilateral postings in Canada entitled to diplomatic, consular or other official status under the Foreign Missions and International Organizations Act (FMIOA).
 It also includes home based staff of the Taipei Economic and Cultural Office (TECO) and Palestinian General Delegation (PGD) who are granted courtesy accreditation.

-2.3 “ID Card” refers to the photo identification document (with a ‘D’, ‘C’, ‘J’ or ‘I’ prefix) issued by the DFAIT’s Office of Protocol as proof of the person’s accreditation.
+2.3 “ID Card” refers to the photo identification document (with a ‘D’, ‘C’, ‘J’ or ‘I’ prefix) issued by the DFATD’s Office of Protocol as proof of the person’s accreditation.

 2.4 “MTO” refers to the Ministry of Transportation of Ontario.

 2.5 “National Capital Region”, referring to the National Capital Act, refers to the seat of the Government of Canada and its surrounding area, composed of part of the provinces of Ontario and Quebec.